Tests on the compatibility of fuel, materials and engine oils

 OWI Science for Fuels uses various methods for the above mentioned investigations: for example, pre-defined mixtures of methanol and engine oil are prepared and analysed in tests to characterize interaction between the two compounds.
 Long-term effects such as fuel ageing are investigated using a forced ageing test in a specially constructed test rig.
 During this test, parameters such as temperatures and pressure can be varied to influence the ageing process.
 Storage tests are also conducted where specifically chosen materials -commonly used in engine construction are exposed both to exhaust gas atmospheres from methanol combustion and to methanol-engine oil mixtures in order to identify possible effects.

-The research project was initiated by FVV e.
-V. as part of the Industrial Collective Research and is financially supported by the Federal Ministry of Economics and Climate Protection, project number IGF 1515.
+Research project 1515 is being financially supported by FVV e.
+V. from its own funds.
 A committee of industry representatives under the leadership of Dr. Johann Wloka, MAN Energy Solutions SE, is supporting the project.